whizzzkid/whizzzkid/README.md

 ### 🙏 Namaste

-The world identifies me as Computer Scientist, Software Engineer, Software Developer (Oh Canada!), Programmer, etc. I am a builder 🏗️ at ❤️
+The world identifies me as a Computer Scientist, a Software Engineer, or a Software Developer (Oh Canada!), etc. Trust me, I am just a builder 🏗️ at ❤️

-- 🔭 I’m currently working on improving my [Home Infrastructure](https://github.com/whizzzkid/home-infrastructure), it's humble but I bet it's more scalable than a lot of startups.
+- 🔭 I’m currently working on improving my [Home Infrastructure](https://github.com/whizzzkid/home-infrastructure), it's modest but I bet it's more scalable than a lot of startups.
-- 🌱 I’m currently learning to work with [IPFS](https://www.wikiwand.com/en/InterPlanetary_File_System) and distributed design patterns.
+- 🌱 I’m currently learning to work with [IPFS](https://www.wikiwand.com/en/InterPlanetary_File_System) and distributed system design patterns.
 - 🧠 My interests are inclined towards:
     - 🚀 high performance Web Apps
     - ✨ Distributed Systems